 The US Consumer Product Safety Commission puts strict regulations on the materials that are used for baby cribs and baby crib accessories such as mobiles.
 Here is what they look for:

 - Slats or spindles on cribs must be made with strong wood.
 This will prevent breakage.
-The wood pieces need to be strong enough that they do not become loose or fall apart if your child pulls on them.
+The wood pieces need to be strong enough that they don’t become loose or fall apart if your child pulls on them.
 As many parents know, babies can have a strong grip!

 - Mattress supports should be strong and not susceptible to breakage.